Bloomfield Cricket and Athletic Club

 Bloomfield Cricket and Athletic Club is a first-class cricket team based in Colombo, Sri Lanka.
 It is one of Sri Lanka's oldest cricket clubs founded in 1892 and competes in the Premier Trophy, which it has won eight times.
+Its ground, the Bloomfield Cricket and Athletic Club Ground, is in the Cinnamon Gardens district of Colombo, on Reid Avenue, opposite Royal College.

 History

 The club was founded in 1892.
+It played its first first-class match in December 1994.
+At the start of February 2025, it has played 283 first-class matches, with 94 wins, 40 losses, 148 draws and one tie.